 Up to 1 year before the show– Part of deciding which exhibition to attend may include considering the price of exhibiting at each.
 At this point put together your budget for the exhibition to make sure you make the most of early-bird discount offers.

 6 months – 1 year before the show– Book your exhibition stand with the organiser of the event.
-There may be several packages on offer, so consult your budget and establish whether it’s better to order through the organiser or whether there are better-priced deals out there.
+There may be several packages on offer, so consult your budget and establish whether it’s better to order through the organiser or whether there are better-priced deals for stand packages out there.

 Up to 6 months before the show– Consult your exhibitor manual for further deadlines noted by the exhibition organiser, for instance purchasing electricity and internet for your stand and entering your company profile into the visitor guide.